QuickBooks for Manufacturing: Unlocking its Full Potential

 — Calculate Your Manufacturing Lead Time

 Calculating your manufacturing lead time, which is the period from scheduling production to completing the finished product, will allow you to get an overview of your operations for each product.
-By having this, you can figure out exactly where in your workshop is prone to bottlenecks, address this issue, and potentially lower your lead time.
+By having this, you can figure out exactly where in your production process is prone to bottlenecks, address this issue, and potentially lower your lead time.

 2. Eliminate Waste

 All of this will be reflected in your Chart of Accounts.

 Eliminating waste isn't just changing the process of how you handle any discarded raw material during production, but how you run your QuickBooks manufacturing in general.